tesseract-ocr/tesseract/INSTALL.GIT.md

 ## WINDOWS

-See [Wiki](https://github.com/tesseract-ocr/tesseract/wiki) for more information on this.
+See the [documentation](https://tesseract-ocr.github.io/tessdoc/) for more information on this.